flikore/validator/usage.md

 var_dump($set->validate($value, array('name', 'age'))); // bool(false)
 {% endhighlight %}

+You may also get the rules for external validation using the methods [`getAllRules()`]({{ site.baseurl }}/api/master/class-Flikore.Validator.ValidationSet.html#_getAllRules) and [`getRulesFor($field)`]({{ site.baseurl }}/api/master/class-Flikore.Validator.ValidationSet.html#_getRulesFor).

 ### Comparing with other keys

 It's also possible to use another key or attribute as the input value for a validator (e.g. validate if one field is equal to another).
-To do that, you need to use two other classes combined: `ValidationValue` and `ValidationKey`.
+To do that, you need to use two other classes combined: [`ValidationValue`]({{ site.baseurl }}/api/master/class-Flikore.Validator.ValidationValue.html "ValidationValue") and [`ValidationKey`]({{ site.baseurl }}/api/master/class-Flikore.Validator.ValidationKey.html "ValidationKey").

-`ValidationValue` should be included in a set as it were a validator.
+[`ValidationValue`]({{ site.baseurl }}/api/master/class-Flikore.Validator.ValidationValue.html "ValidationValue") should be included in a set as it were a validator.
 Its constructor requires a validator as the first argument (can be a string with a FQCN or a dummy validator object) and the arguments to the validator constructor must follow it.
-To use a field from the validated object in the constructor, pass it as a `ValidationKey` object with it's key property being the name of the attribute or key you want to grab from the value being validated.
+To use a field from the validated object in the constructor, pass it as a [`ValidationKey`]({{ site.baseurl }}/api/master/class-Flikore.Validator.ValidationKey.html "ValidationKey") object with it's key property being the name of the attribute or key you want to grab from the value being validated.

 Let's make that clear with and example.
 To make sure the value of `key1` is strictly equal to the value of `key2` inside the same array, do like the following code: